Create a cloud server

 -

-Optional: you can configure the setup if you are creating a server in a multi-zonal pool segment ru-6 or pool segments ru-3b, ru-7a, and ru-7b:
+Optional: you can adjust the configuration if you are creating a server in a multi-AZ pool segment ru-6 or pool segments ru-3b, ru-7a and ru-7b:

 3.1.
 Expand the block with the configuration settings description.

 3.2.
-Optional: select the processor manufacturer.
+Optional: select a processor manufacturer.
 Manufacturer selection is not available in all pools.

 3.3.
-Optional: if you do not want physical processor cores to be pinned to the cloud server vCPUs, uncheck the Dedicated cores checkbox.
-For more details, see the Dedicated cores instruction.
+Optional: if you do not want physical processor cores pinned to the cloud server vCPUs, clear the Dedicated cores checkbox.
+For more information, see the Dedicated Cores.

 3.4.
-Optional: if you want to turn off Hyper-Threading for a server with dedicated cores, uncheck the Hyper-Threading (SMT) checkbox.
+Optional: if you want to disable Hyper-Threading, uncheck the Hyper-Threading (SMT) checkbox.

 3.5.
-Optional: if you are creating a server with dedicated cores and want to host a multiprocessor server on a single NUMA node, check the Mandatory hosting on a single NUMA node checkbox.
-A server with 4 vCPUs or more can be hosted on a single NUMA node.
-If cloud server resources cannot be placed on one node, the server will not be created.
-For more information, see the Placing on a single NUMA node section of the Dedicated cores instruction.
+Optional: if you are creating a server with dedicated cores and want to place a multiprocessor server on a single NUMA node, select the Mandatory placement on a single NUMA node checkbox.
+A server with 4 vCPUs or more can be placed on a single NUMA node.
+If the cloud server resources cannot be placed on one node, it will not be created.
+For more information, see the Placement on a single NUMA node subsection of the Dedicated Cores.

 -